Fix: CPU Overheating

 Fix 7: Replace Your Cooler

-Now, we’re transitioning to pricier solutions, unfortunately, but superior to having your CPU overheat, right?
+Now, we’re transitioning to costlier solutions, unfortunately, but preferable to having your CPU overheat, right?

 After trying everything from above, it’s possible that the cooler is dysfunctional or not powerful enough to cool your CPU.

 Either way, you need a new one.
-But, of course, there are plenty of budget options out there that provide enough cooling for any processor.
+But, of course, there are plenty of affordable options out there that provide adequate cooling for any processor.

-It’s not a bad idea to go for high-end AIOs or air coolers.
-For example, Noctua’s air coolers are considered some of the best on the market.
+It’s not a poor idea to go for high-end AIOs or air coolers.
+For example, Noctua’s air coolers are considered some of the finest on the market.
 NZXT’s AIOs are also a great example.

 Fix 8: Replace Your CPU